PurdueECE264/2019FallProblems/Part3/HW12Cake2/README.md

 You should call `printListNode` each time BEFORE you delete any node and print the node value.
 In the expected files, `printListNode` is not called for the last value in the list.
-You can either follow the expected files format or call `printListNode` for every node deleted including the last node.
+Follow the expected files format.
 You can turn on the DEBUG flag in your Makefile for printing.

 Submission